 Level of Customization

-When comparing performance management systems, consider the degree of customisation that each offers.
+When comparing performance management systems, consider the degree of customization that each offers.
 While some things can remain static from business to business, many will need to be changed.
 This is particularly true when it comes to industries where regulations and government mandates must be considered.
-However, you also need to consider the degree of customisation possible for assessments, reviews, coaching, improvement/change plan development, and more.
-Ultimately, you should veer toward more customisation and flexibility rather than less.
-All the features in the world cannot make up for an inability to customise the software to your company’s specific requirements.
+However, you also need to consider the degree of customization possible for assessments, reviews, coaching, improvement/change plan development, and more.
+Ultimately, you should veer toward more customization and flexibility rather than less.
+All the features in the world cannot make up for an inability to customize the software to your company’s specific requirements.

 Peer Feedback and 360-Degree Reviews